nuclearpengy/nuclearpengy.github.io/working.md

 I oversaw ongoing development and maintenance of the in-house jobs marketplace platform, working closely with both the in-country team and a remote development team located in India, Armenia, Uzbekistan, and Russia.

-#### Product Manager (Sports Media - AL/ML Solutions), Ringier AG, June 2024 - Present
+#### Product Manager (Sports Media - AL/ML Solutions), Ringier AG, June 2024 - January 2026

-Designing and implementing artificial intelligence and machine learning solutions leveraging Palantir Foundry and AIP, as well as custom built solutions.
+Provided product management support on artificial intelligence and machine learning solutions leveraging Palantir Foundry and AIP, as well as custom built solutions.

 #### Engineering Manager (Special Projects), Ringier AG, May 2020 - Present